tine-schreibt/textflow/README.md

   - There may be bug in at least one version older than 1.8.10 that prepends the note title to note content.
 If you see this issue in your flows, please let me know which version you are using so I can include this info here.
-- **Install via BRAT:** While the plugin isn't released to the market place, you can only install it manually or using BRAT.
   - **BRAT guide**: https://tfthacker.com/brat-quick-guide
   - **Manual install:** Download the the `main.js`, `manifest.json` and
     `styles.css` from the release.
 Create a folder `textFlow` in your vault's